Skip to main content

 • The share of renewables in the power mix rose from 0 to 16% over the last decade.

-• The country is starting to interconnect its power system, with the commissioning of a transmission line between Nouakchott and Nouadhibou.
+• The country is starting to interconnect its power system through the commissioning of a transmission line between Nouakchott and Nouadhibou.

 • The country intends to become a large green hydrogen exporter with 110 GW under development.